Woody Pond, Georgia

 Please note that this is an

-essay is nearly ten years old.
+essay is very old.
 In November of 2013 it was purged of information

 that had become useless or irrelevant.
 What remains are concepts that have